 Other Food You Must Try In New Orleans…

-Given that I only had 3 days, I think I did pretty well trying as much food as I could.
+Given that I only had 3 days in New Orleans, I think I did pretty well trying as much food as I could.
 But here are a few other iconic NOLA dishes I haven’t had a chance to try, but you definitely should!

-Alligator meat.
-Sold at the markets as jerky and served in restaurants as alligator sausage.
+Alligator meat which is sold at the markets as jerky and served in restaurants as alligator sausage.

-Bananas foster – famous New Orleans dessert created in Brennan’s restaurant, where you can still find it.
+Bananas foster, the famous New Orleans dessert created in Brennan’s restaurant, where you can still find it.

 ProTip: if you, like myself, plan your trips to new destinations around food you must try, it makes sense to find accommodation in neighborhoods famous for their culinary scene.
 The easiest way to do it is through Kayak heat maps.
 It’s free and will save you a lot of time when you plan the next trip!